webdevjeffus/webdevjeffus.github.io/blog/cmd-line-cheats.md

 #### touch [FILENAME] - *Touch*
 Create a new file FILENAME in the current directory.

-#### unset [VARIABLE-NAME] - *Unset*
+#### unset [VARIABLE_NAME] - *Unset*
-Removes the value from the named environmental variable, effectively deleting the variable from the environment.
+Removes the value from the environmental variable VARIABLE_NAME, effectively deleting the variable from the environment.

 #### wc [FILENAME] - *Word Count*
-Counts words in the specified file.
+Counts words in the specified file FILENAME.
 * **wc -l** Returns line count instead of word count.

 #### wget [PATH_NAME][FILENAME] - *“W-Get” (or Retrieve)*
-Retrieves specified file into memory.
+Retrieves specified file FILENAME into memory.
 Can be used with a URL as PATH_NAME to download file from internet.

 #### xargs - *(Add entry)*